dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ```
   emacs config.yaml
 ```
-2. change the outputFolder and tempFolder to desired output folder.
+2. change the outputFolder and tempFolder to desired folders.
 We can just leave the default options
 3. close by pressing ctrl+x then ctrl+c
 ## 6.3 Edit sample_table.csv
 We should fill sample_table.csv with the metadata about our datasets.
 It is in csv format where each row represents a datasets.
 For each dataset, we add three comma sperated columns: